 This is a surprising and often overlooked way to value your property – what is the value of the property to a tenant?
 If you buy a low-priced rental property but then learn that it’s far away from anywhere that a tenant wants to live, the property might not be a good investment.
 So look at the location of the property in proximity to work, shopping, etc., to help you determine whether a tenant will want to stay in your property and how much they’ll pay.

 If all this seems complicated to you, here’s the great news!
 You can actually skip all the calculations and estimates and just talk to us.
 We have rental properties with a lot of these numbers crunches already… plus many of them are already cleaned up, fixed up, and ready to rent (some are even rented).

-We believe there isn’t a faster way to invest in real estate in Detroit.
+We believe there isn’t a faster way to invest in real estate in Southeast Michigan.